esentri/domainlifecycles/readme_builder_pattern.md

 }
 ```

-## NitroX DLC Builder Pattern requirements
+## DLC Builder Pattern requirements

-The Builder Pattern implementation provided above is compliant to the default Builder Pattern support of NitroX DLC.
+The Builder Pattern implementation provided above is compliant to the default Builder Pattern support of DLC.

 The classes `InnerClassDOmainObjectBuilderProvider`,
 `InnerClassDomainObjectBuilder` and `InnerClassDomainObjectBuilderConfiguration` are used by default.